 RYA RADAR COURSE View Dates

 Small craft radar is probably the most versatile of all electronic navigation aids.
+There are very few marine radar training centres in the UK.
 Over a day of training we can teach you how to adjust the controls, interpret the picture and make use of the set for navigation and for collision avoidance.
-The course can be delivered to you in two ways;

 - On board your boat (mixture of laptop simulator and your live set) on a bespoke date to be agreed